 Scientology Network’s Voices for Humanity is a weekly series presenting heroic change makers from a variety of faiths, cultures and nations as they extend help to their communities through Scientology-sponsored humanitarian programs.
 Voices for Humanity airs Wednesdays at 8 p.m.
 ET/PT on Scientology Network.
 (Check Scientology.TV/schedule for the day/time in your local time zone.)

-Broadcast from Scientology Media Productions, the Church’s global media center in Los Angeles, the Scientology Network can be streamed at scientology.tv and is available through satellite television, mobile apps and via the Roku, Amazon Fire and Apple TV platforms. scientology.tv/apps
+Broadcast from Scientology Media Productions, the Church’s global media center in Los Angeles, the Scientology Network is available on DIRECTV Channel 320, DIRECTV STREAM, AT&T U-verse and can be streamed at scientology.tv, on mobile apps and via the Roku, Amazon Fire and Apple TV platforms.

 Stay tuned to the Scientology Network.